usermigrated/usermigrated/README.md

 | **slack-notify** | A PHP script to send Slack notifications | :contentReference[oaicite:5]{index=5}

 *(Check out all my repos for more projects!)*

 ---

-## 📌 Why “usermigrated”?

-It represents my journey as a developer — migrating ideas from concept to reality, learning step-by-step, and continuously improving my skills.

----